 Services that complement products are increasingly considered an indispensable part of the offering for manufacturing companies.
 The share of sales contributed by services to the overall business is increasing.
-In this article, we explain why integrated software solutions have become essential in the service business for these and other reasons.
+In this article, we explain why integrated software solutions have become essential in the service business for these reasons and more.

 Manufacturing companies offering services that complement their products is not a new phenomenon.
 Companies want to set themselves apart from their competitors, thereby strengthening their current market position and of course realizing additional profit potential.
 The share of sales contributed to total sales by the service business has been increasing for years, with further growth being predicted regularly.
 Thus the goals for expanding the service share of the overall business are becoming increasingly ambitious as well.